Are the Kingdom of God and the Kingdom of Heaven the same? Is the Kingdom of Christ also the same as these?

 Kingdom of God

-The expression “Kingdom of God” occurs in all four gospels, Acts, 1 Corinthians, Galatians, Colossians, and 2 Thessalonians.
+The expression “kingdom of God” occurs 66 times in the New Testament, including all four gospels, Acts, 1 Corinthians, Galatians, Colossians, and 2 Thessalonians.
 It is a very common phrase used in the New Testament.
-It occurs 19 times in Matthew, 6 times in Mark, 13 times in Luke, and 3 times in John.
-Then the word occurs 21 times in the rest of the New Testament.
-1 Corinthians 6:10 and Galatians 5:21 say that the unrighteous cannot inherit the Kingdom of God, and 1 Corinthians 15:50 reveals that mortals cannot occupy this kingdom.
-Ephesians 5:5 indicates that the Kingdom of God also belongs to Christ; that is, it is also the Kingdom of Christ.
-If we compare Matthew 26:28-29 to Mark 14:25, we discover that the Kingdom of God belongs to God the Father.
-By comparing Matthew 16:27-28 with Mark 9:1 we discover the Kingdom of God belongs to Jesus Christ.
-That is, the Kingdom of God belongs to both of them.
+It occurs 4 times in Matthew, 14 times in Mark, 32 times in Luke, and 2 times in John.
+The word occurs 14 times in the rest of the New Testament.
+1 Corinthians 6:10 and Galatians 5:21 say that the unrighteous cannot inherit the kingdom of God, and 1 Corinthians 15:50 reveals that mortals cannot occupy this kingdom.
+Ephesians 5:5 indicates that the kingdom of God also belongs to Christ; that is, the kingdom of Christ and God.
+If we compare Matthew 26:28-29 to Mark 14:25, we discover that the kingdom of God belongs to God the Father.
+By comparing Matthew 16:27-28 with Mark 9:1 we discover the kingdom of God belongs to Jesus Christ.
+That is, the kingdom of God belongs to the Trinity.

 Kingdom of Heaven